etobella/python-xmlsig/README.rst

 A python native library that signs and verifies xml signatures

 Highlights:
- * Build on top of lxml and PyOpenSSL
+ * Build on top of lxml and cryptography

 .. start-no-pypi